 Follow Us On:

-After independence and especially the death of Quaid-i-Azam Muhammad Ali Jinnah, Pakistan was entangled in a web of chaos and confusion.
-The instability can be seen with having four Governor Generals, seven Prime Ministers and one President in eleven years.
-Not a single government was stable enough to think and work in the right direction.
 General Iskander Mirza decided to abrogate the first constitution of Pakistan and invite General Ayub Khan to impose the first martial law in the country.
-The intentions of General Iskander Mirza were quite personal in inviting Ayub, as he considered democracy as a useless tool in a country like Pakistan where the literacy rate is low and there is lack of political awareness among the people.
-The plan which Iskander Mirza had in his mind failed when Ayub overthrew him after a few days of proclaiming the Martial law in October 1958, and sent him in exile.
+The intentions of General Iskander Mirza were quite personal in inviting Ayub, as he considered democracy as a useless tool in a country like Pakistan where the literacy rate is low and there is a lack of political awareness among the people.
+The plan which Iskander Mirza had in his mind failed when Ayub overthrew him after a few days of proclaiming the Martial law in October 1958 and sent him in exile.

-The prominent feature of a Martial Law regime is the rapid growth of development, but in the long run the various measures taken by a martial dictator come in the lime light and create disruption among the society.
-In spite of all the positive steps and development marking General Ayub’s Era, the graph of his popularity began declining.
+The prominent feature of a Martial Law regime is the rapid growth of development, but in the long run, the various measures taken by a martial dictator come into the limelight and create disruption among the society.
+Despite all the positive steps and development marking General Ayub’s Era, the graph of his popularity began declining.
 The immediate cause was the elections of 1965 and the Tashkent Declaration.

-- People wanted parliamentary form of government, but General Ayub. presented the nation with second constitution in 1962 which was presidential in nature.
+- People wanted a parliamentary form of government, but General Ayub. presented the nation with the second constitution in 1962 which was presidential in nature.

-- By introducing the system of Basic Democracy (BD), the right of adult franchise was curtailed.
+- By introducing the system of Basic Democracy (BD), the right of the adult franchise was curtailed.

-- The control on media and press was observed.
+- The control of the media and press was observed.

 - The Land and Family Laws were very attractive but they were not fully implemented.